 | December 5, 2024[27][28] | ChatGPT Pro | OpenAI launched a $200 monthly plan with expanded access to o1 and other tools. |

-| January 23, 2025[29][30] | Operator research preview | OpenAI introduced an agent that could use a browser to perform tasks. |
+| January 23, 2025[29][30] | Operator research preview | OpenAI introduced an agent that could use a browser to perform tasks under user control. |

 | February 27, 2025[31][32] | GPT-4.5 | OpenAI released GPT-4.5 as a research preview for ChatGPT users on higher tiers. |

-| August 7, 2025[33][34] | GPT-5 | OpenAI introduced GPT-5 as the next flagship model for ChatGPT. |
+| August 7, 2025[33][34] | GPT-5 | OpenAI introduced GPT-5 as the next major generation for ChatGPT. |

 | November 12, 2025[35][36] | GPT-5.1 | OpenAI updated ChatGPT with a more conversational GPT-5.1 series. |